-Camera basics: How to use the three main camera settings
+Camera basics: How to make the maximum use of the three main camera settings

 Are you still shooting in auto mode?
 There’s nothing wrong with using the auto setting on your DSLR, but learning to use manual camera settings will give you more control over your photos, allow you to shoot in all types of lighting conditions, and encourage you to shoot more creatively.